 On the Database O&M page, find the database you want.

 In the Remote Connection column, click the drop-down arrow.
-In the dialog box that appears, select a database account, set the Logon Method parameter to Local Client Logon.
-Then click Log On.
+In the dialog box, select a database account, set Logon Method to Local Client Logon, and click Log On.

 O&M portal (for non-RAM users)

 Log on to the O&M portal.
-For more information, see Log on to the O&M portal.
+For instructions, see Log on to the O&M portal.

 In the left navigation bar, click Database.

 In the Remote Connection column, click the drop-down arrow.
-In the dialog box that appears, select a database account, and set the Logon Method parameter to Local Client Logon.
-Then click Log On.
+In the dialog box, select a database account, set Logon Method to Local Client Logon, and click Log On.